 Applied Kinesiology is a diagnostic method that uses muscle testing to evaluate the functioning of the body’s systems.
 A simple example of how Applied Kinesiology works is if you have a kidney infection or stone, the low back muscle (trunk extensors) will become very spastic.
 When this occurs the hip flexors (psoas muscle) will have to be weak by a process called reciprocal inhibition.
 The psoas muscle is related to kidney function, therefore a weak psoas could be related to a kidney deficiency.
 Applied Kinesiology can also be used to determine whether specific foods and other substances may be contributing to health problems.

 AUTONOMIC RESPONSE TESTING: (Definition via Yoshiaka Omura M.D.)

 When a substance is placed over an area of the body which contains this identical substance, a stress signal is elicited which makes a strong(facilitated) muscle become weak(inhibited).
-Today also functional MRI or fMRI technology is being developed that uses the same resonace phenomemon to accomplish the same objective.
-Dr. Omuras research is published in a peer reviewed journal: International journal of Acupuncture and Electrotherapeutics research.
+Today also functional MRI or fMRI technology is being developed that uses the same resonance phenomenon to accomplish the same objective.
+Dr. Omura’s research is published in a peer-reviewed journal: International Journal of Acupuncture and Electrotherapeutics research.